OmoBarbie/se_project_spots/README.md

 Pass the array item to your getCardElement() function to create a card element.
 JavaScript
-Created Close Modal funtion, the forEach Loop, the Add Card Modal, the Add Card Modal Submission
+Created Close Modal funtion, the forEach Loop, the Add Card Modal, the Add Card Modal Submission, and Preview modal close button.